Fast Facts for Psychopharmacology for Nurse Practitioners

 Summary

-This handbook guides nurse practitioners in prescribing, monitoring, assessing, educating, and advocating for patients on psychiatric medications to promote safe practice outcomes.
-Written concisely, it offers quick access to critical information, covers key aspects of psychotropic medications used in general psychiatry, and provides strategies to simplify medication decision-making.
+This timely resource is the first handbook to give nurse practitioners guidance to prescribe, monitor, assess, educate, and advocate for patients taking psychiatric medications and promote safe practice outcomes.
+Written in a concise, bulleted style for quick access to critical information, this practical resource covers the key aspects of psychotropic medications used in general psychiatry, offers strategies to simplify medication decision-making, and provides evidence-based best practice re…

 Book Details